V-2 rocket: USSR

-The USSR also captured a number of V-2s and staff, letting them stay in Germany for a time.
+The USSR captured a number of V-2s and staff, letting them stay in Germany for a time.
 The first work contracts were signed in the middle of 1945.
 During October 1946 (as part of Operation Osoaviakhim) they were obliged to relocate to Branch 1 of NII-88 on Gorodomlya Island in Lake Seliger where Helmut Gröttrup directed a group of 150 engineers.
 In October 1947, a group of German scientists supported the USSR in launching rebuilt V-2s in Kapustin Yar.
-The German team was indirectly overseen by Sergei Korolev, the "chief designer" of the Soviet rocketry program.
+The German team was indirectly overseen by Sergei Korolev, one of the leaders of the Soviet rocketry program.

 The first Soviet missile was the R-1, a duplicate of the V-2 manufactured completely in the USSR, which was launched first during October 1948.
 From 1947 until the end of 1950, the German team elaborated concepts and improvements for extended payload and range for the projects G-1, G-2 and G-4.
 The German team had to remain on Gorodomlya island until as late as 1952 and 1953.
 In parallel, Soviet work emphasized larger missiles, the R-2 and R-5, based on further developing the V-2 technology with using ideas of the German concept studies.
 Details of Soviet achievements were unknown to the German team and completely underestimated by Western intelligence until, in November 1957, the satellite Sputnik 1 was launched successfully to orbit by the Sputnik rocket based on R-7, the world's first intercontinental ballistic missile.

-During the autumn of 1945, the group directed by M. Tikhonravov K. and N. G. Chernyshov at the NII-4 rocket artillery institute of the USSR Academy of Sciences developed on their own initiative the first stratospheric rocket project.
-Project VR-190 planned for vertical flight of two pilots to an altitude of 200 km using captured German V-2 rockets.
+France

+Between May and September of 1946, CEPA, the forerunner to today's French space agency CNES, undertook the recruitment of approximately thirty German engineers, who had previous experience working on rocket programs for Nazi Germany at the Peenemünde Army Research Center.
+Much like their counterparts in the United Kingdom, the United States, and the Soviet Union, France's objective was to acquire and advance the rocket technology developed by Germany during World War II.
+The initial initiative, known as the Super V-2 program, had plans for four rocket variants capable of achieving ranges of up to 3600 km and carrying warheads weighing up to 1000 kg.
+However, this program was canceled in 1948.

+From 1950 to 1969, the research done on the Super V-2 program was repurposed to develop the Véronique sounding rocket, which became the first liquid-fuel research rocket in Western Europe and was ultimately capable of carrying a 100 kg payload to an altitude of 320 km.
+The Véronique program then led to the Diamant rocket and the Ariane rocket family.